miles-grant-ibigroup/mastarm/README.md

   --cloudfront <id>              CloudFront Distribution ID to invalidate.
   --s3bucket <bucket>            S3 Bucket to push to.
-  --static-file-directory <dir>  Directory of static files to deploy in lieu of building -h, --help                     output usage information
+  --static-file-directory <dir>  Directory of static files to deploy in lieu of building --recursive                    Recursively upload files if deploying a static file directory -h, --help                     output usage information
 ```